34. The Promised Land

 Leo Amery encouraged Jabotinsky in the formation of the Jewish Legion for the British Army, a group primarily of Zionist volunteers, assisted in the British conquest of Palestine.
 In November 1914, David Ben-Gurion and Yitzhak Ben-Zvi proposed to the Ottoman commander in Jerusalem that a Jewish Legion could be raised to fight with the Ottoman Army.
 The proposal was approved and training began but was soon cancelled by Djemal Pasha, who became known for persecuting Zionists.
 Ben-Gurion and Ben-Zvi were among thousands of Jews deported.
 In February 1915, a small committee in Alexandria approved a plan of Ze’ev Jabotinsky and Joseph Trumpeldor (1880 – 1920) to form a military unit from Russian Jewish émigrés from Palestine that would participate in the British effort to seize Palestine from the Ottoman Empire.
 The British commander General Maxwell said he was unable, under the Army Act, to enlist foreign nationals as fighting troops, but that he could form them into a volunteer transport Mule Corps.
 Jabotinsky rejected the idea and left for Europe to seek other support for a Jewish unit, but Trumpeldor accepted it and began recruiting 650 volunteers from among the local Jews in Egypt and those who had been deported there by the Ottomans in the previous year, which the British Army formed of them into the Zion Mule Corps.
 562 served in the Gallipoli Campaign.
 Almost all the members of the Jewish regiments were discharged immediately after the end of the First World War in November 1918.
 Some of them returned to their respective countries, others settled in Palestine to realize their Zionist aspirations, among them the future first Prime Minister of Israel, David Ben-Gurion.

-On 25 April 1920, the Principal Allied Powers agreed at the San Remo conference to allocate the Ottoman territories to the victorious powers and assigned Palestine, Transjordan and Iraq as Mandates to Britain, with the Balfour Declaration being incorporated into the Palestine Mandate.
+On April 25, 1920, the Principal Allied Powers agreed at the San Remo conference to allocate the Ottoman territories to the victorious powers and assigned Palestine, Transjordan and Iraq as Mandates to Britain, with the Balfour Declaration being incorporated into the Palestine Mandate.
 The leaders of the Zionist Commission, founded in 1918 and headed by Weizmann, had contributed to the drafting of the Mandate.[49]Arab opposition to British rule and Jewish immigration led to the 1920 Palestine riots and the formation of a Jewish militia known as the Haganah (“The Defense”), from which the Irgun and Lehi paramilitaries would later split off.
 In 1922, the League of Nations granted Britain the Mandate for Palestine under terms which included the Balfour Declaration with its promise to the Jews, and with similar provisions regarding the Arab Palestinians.

+In 1921, Jabotinsky was elected to the Palestine Zionist Executive, the precursor of the Jewish Agency, but he resigned in 1923, accusing Weizmann of not being vigorous enough with the Mandatory Government.[50]
 After his split with Weizmann, Jabotinsky established a new revisionist party called Alliance of Revisionists-Zionists and its Zionist youth paramilitary organization Betar.
 From 1923, Jabotinsky was editor of the revived Jewish weekly Rassvet (“Dawn”), published first in Berlin, then in Paris, where he served as a column writer at the Posaldina Novosti, the most popular Russian exile newspaper in Paris, where he worked closely with some of the members of the Northern Star Masonic lodge.
 Following the Bolshevik revolution in 1917, all the Masonic lodges in Russia were closed and their members were exiled or fled from Russia.
 Members of Northern Star lodge met again in Paris and were part of the Russian exile community in Paris.
 Jabotinsky was asked to join and he agreed.[51]

 Jewish National Council (JNC)